howelltsa/howelltsa.github.io/README.md

 This theme was made for the 2020 New Jersey Technology Student Assosiation State Conference, which is held at TCNJ every year.

 I am a staunch believer in open source code, so if you feel the need to use this code for your own project, feel free!
-I only ask that you do attempt to use this for your TSA project.
+I only ask that you do NOT attempt to use this for your TSA project.
 Before building last years site, I didn't even know what Bootstrap was, and I hope to use and expand upon the knowledge I have gained from last year to build the best site I can.

 # License